 The SMS case is not unique per se.
 It is undoubtedly that in the early days of computer era everything was English-based.
 Even later, support for other languages was difficult and expensive to implement and encodings were mostly chaotic.
 Individual electronic devices which had to do with alphabets and characters, like desktop computers from first generations or just a simple impact printer, included – at best – language support for a handful of international languages (those usually considered as widely used).
 Each language or a small group of languages with some linguistic common denominator had its own encoding that needed to be known a priori by a system in order to be able to work properly.
 More languages ?
 More encodings.

 Fortunately, for now this is just history, in general; but not for SMS.
 The SMS is a notable case of technology stagnation [when it comes to internationalization].
 After more than 20 years since it was first developed it is still as primitive as it was then, with a recently added language shift mechanism exhumed from the stone age, which does not cover all modern requirements and is not intended to be implemented by default.
 Most other technologies have solved most of the past language issues.
 But not the SMS.

 Every now and then “someone” – like a mobile phone – happens to show me that some character of my language is “special”.
-No really.
-At the time when I was in elementary school nobody ever told me that the 28 letters (only later 31) of the Romanian alphabet are in any way special.
-On contrary: at that time the special letters presented to me were Q, W and Y (and even K).
+No, really ?
+At the time when I was in elementary school, nobody ever told me that the 28 letters (only later 31) of the Romanian alphabet are in any way special.
+On the contrary: at that time, the special letters presented to me were Q, W and Y (and even K).
 Strange, but I never noticed on my mobile phone the letter W to be reported as “special” when writing or pasting some text in a SMS text message.